 Before the quarantine, one of the main IT outsourcing trends in Europe and the United States was outsourcing IT functions to such Asian countries as India, China, the Philippines, Vietnam, and others.
 However, not all outsourcing vendors in Asia managed to set up home offices and provide infrastructure for their engineers.
 This made CTOs look for alternative regions to delegate programming.

-That is why organizations switched to Eastern European countries like Poland, Belarus, Romania, and Ukraine.
+That is why organizations switched to Eastern European countries to do IT outsourcing in Poland, Romania, and Ukraine.
 The main reasons for outsourcing to these countries are big talent pools, lower costs when it comes to developer salaries and taxes, and proximity to Western Europe and Great Britain.

 For example, there are over 285,000 developers in Ukraine who have different hard/soft skills and Intermediate or higher levels of English.
 They stand out because they share similar soft skills and work culture with American and Western European programmers.
 What is more, Ukrainian engineers work as individual entrepreneurs (like independent contractors in the USA) and pay just 5% of income tax.